Mid-Atlantic Leadership Conference 2025

 ** Please Note: MALC, IGNITE series / presentation, and FirePony Creative Society are not affiliated with Ignite!
 Burn.

-Applications Open: MALC Civic Ignition Grant
+Applications Closed: MALC Civic Ignition Grant

 This exciting program is aimed at funding innovative community & civic projects within the Mid-Atlantic Region (Specifically, but not limited to: Delaware, Maryland, New Jersey, New York, Pennsylvania, Virginia, West Virginia, Washington, D.C.)
 We are interested in programs that create collaborations, produce direct actions, utilize several of the 10 Burning Man Principles, are reproducible, and creatively tackle local social problems.
 This grant allows anyone to submit a collaborative, creative, and principle-focused project with a chance to receive up to a $1,500 grant.